B.A. in Judaic Studies and Political Science, 2016

 So many of my professors inspired me.
 A few who truly shaped my Michigan experience are Victor Lieberman, Shachar Pinsker, Julian Levinson, Shelley Perlove, and Zvi Gitelman.

-Advice to students who are considering studying Judaic Studies:
+What advice would you give to students who are considering studying Judaic Studies?

 Do it!
 From the small class sizes to the personal relationships you can build with the professors and the fascinating course topics, majoring in Judaic Studies was one of the best decisions I made in college.
 You won't be disappointed!